 (7)

-where is the average value of the EFF of every event while α1 is the empirical parameter which can be set between 0 and 1.
+where EFF ¯ is the average value of the EFF of every event while α1 is the empirical parameter which can be set between 0 and 1.
 We have set the value of α1 to 0.7.
-EFF
+EFF i corresponds to the EFF value of event i.
+Next, we proceed to the event categorization phase.

 2.3.1 Event categorization

 The event categorization phase splits the set of events into low-impact and high-impact sets.
 The high-impact set consists of events like goal, player exchange, injury etc. while the low-impact set includes events like goal attack, corner, foul, cheering in audience etc. Broadly, high-impact events are longer in span while low-impact events are shorter.
 Goal event is the most valuable event for the end users as well as for the game itself.
 For each event, the following features will be computed.
-Each event is characterized by the n number of values.
+Each event is characterized by the n number of M y ′ values.
 Using these values, the first kurtosis is computed for every event.
 It is a descriptor of the shape of a probability distribution.
 Higher kurtosis means more of the variance is the result of infrequent extreme deviations.
 Goal event produces more deviations which can be frequent or infrequent.
 We can conclude that for the goal event, the value of kurtosis cannot be low but the values will be more than average or high.
 Kurtosis is computed using the following equation:

 (9)

-The above equation has quite good capacity to realize the event which is longer over time span and having higher values.
+The above equation has quite good capacity to realize the event which is longer over time span and having higher M y ′ values.
 In soccer, goal and player exchange types of event can be easily identified by this parameter.
 To address this issue, we formulated an event categorization feature (ECF), which is a product of kurtosis and the energy of an event:

 High-impact events are selected using following equation: